Like many other home-gardeners, I love growing my own tomatoes! Did you know tomatoes are the number one vegetable grown in a home vegetable garden?

 My 5 Secrets to Growing the Tastiest Tomatoes

-To grow best tomatoes, amend the top 7 to 8 inches of soil with nutrient-rich compost.
+To grow the best tomatoes, amend the top 7 to 8 inches of soil with nutrient-rich compost.
 I like using Nature’s Care Organic & Natural Soil.

 Consider Raised Beds or Planters

-Since I only planted 3 tomato plants this season we have ours in giant planters on our front porch.
+Since I only planted 3 tomato plants this season, we have ours in giant planters on our front porch.
 But, I really like some of the raised garden beds available online.
 I really like this tiered wooden garden bed.
-I was able to only purchase one tomato cage this season to support vertical growth.
+I was able only to purchase one tomato cage this season to support vertical growth.

 Water the plants as soon as the top 2 inches of soil dry out.
-If you let your soul stay dry for too long it can cause the tomatoes to crack, dry out, and/or burn off.
+If you let your soul stay dry for too long, it can cause the tomatoes to crack, dry out, and/or burn off.

 Feed them Coffee!